-- Keep the zucchini bread from sticking to the bread pan by using a nonstick baking spray that has flour in it.
+- Keep the zucchini bread from sticking to the bread pan by using a nonstick baking spray with flour in it.

 - Sprinkle the greased bread pan with a little bit of cinnamon and sugar.
 It adds a little bit of crunch to the outside crust of the zucchini bread.
 Trust me, it's so good.